-The core of an Episcopal service is the Holy Eucharist.
-It includes Bible readings, prayers and hymns, as well as the sacrament of the Body and Blood of Christ.
 This is a ceremony derived from the supper which Jesus held with his followers on the night before his arrest and execution.
 Christians believe that this ceremony creates a special sort of contact with God, which helps to strengthen us as Christians.

 (There are gluten-free wafers available, and sipping from the cup is not required.
 You may also just receive a blessing, if you prefer.)